Davidson, Oklahoma: Geography

 Davidson is located at the junction of U.S. routes 70 and 183 in the southwestern part of Tillman County.

+Hackberry Flat Wildlife Management Area, roughly 11 miles east-northeast of Davidson, is a restored wetlands habitat which forms a managed location for both wildlife and recreation.
+It encompasses 7,120 acres including 3,500 acres for flooding, 100 water control structures, and a 17-mile pipeline to bring water from Tom Steed Reservoir as needed.

 According to the United States Census Bureau, the town has a total area of 0.5 sqmi, all land.